anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Reactive_Flow.PNG)

-Normally, application services provide methods for retrieving view models of domain state.
+Application services provide methods for retrieving view models of domain state.
 However, for complex user interfaces it would be inefficient to construct view models in an application service method requiring many dependencies.
 By using a view model repository however, we facilitate access to view models in a more efficient manner.
 Consequently, the UI controller uses the application service, that in turn, uses the view model repository to provide presentation models.
-A view model repository then uses as many dependency necessary to fulfill the presentation layer requests.
-It may be advantageous to use view model repositories directly in UI controllers without a passthrough layer.
+A view model repository uses all dependencies required to fulfill the presentation layer requests.
+It may be advantageous to use view model repositories only in UI controllers without an application service.
+That is a personal preference.

 **» Why CQRS in the frontend?**<br/>